California Low Carbon Fuel Standard | What Shippers Need to Know About LCFS

 The Low Carbon Fuel Standard’s Flexibility Makes it Feasible

 One of the characteristics that make LCFS most accessible to organizations of every size, and as a result extremely successful thus far, is its flexibility.
 The state of California does not mandate how to meet carbon intensity targets.
 Rather, individual organizations get to strategically decide how their organization is best poised to meet its yearly target.
 This opens opportunities for organizations operating in California to invest in better energy management, data, and reporting metrics that fit within their overarching corporate sustainability strategy.

 Investing in new technology is one method organizations might leverage to meet their targets.
 Scrubber technology, electric vehicles, adopting alternative and renewable fuel types, optimized supply chains, and more fuel-efficient modes of transportation allow shippers to capitalize on growing incentives from the LCFS program.

 The LCFS program is having a positive impact on alternative fuels use in California.
-California’s widespread consumption of biodiesel, renewable diesel, and renewable natural gas have recently grown at a greater pace than the national average.
+California’s widespread consumption of biodiesel, renewable diesel, and renewable natural gas has recently grown at a greater pace than the national average.
 The program shows renewable diesel as the biggest LCFS credit generator in the last two years, illustrated by the red line below.
 Electric vehicle credits have also been on the rise since 2016, though mostly through light-duty vehicles.

 The LCFS program, along with cap-and-trade, is approved to continue through 2030, allowing program certainty and ensuring positive impacts in the long-term.